dezareo/tailwind-php-form/README.md

 To use this plugin you must have the Tailwind CSS Framework ver 2.0 implemented into WordPress theme.
 The plugin allows you to use a responsive contact form.

+This plugin is lightweight, loads quickly, unlike the most commonly used contact form builders, which carry many functionalities, but you will also not use many of them.

 ## Instructions

 It is necessary to create a WordPress page that will inform the sender of the message that the message was sent successfully.